Enroll in Science 6 with Dolphin STEM Academy

 Science is the study of the natural world.
 It relies on investigations and evidence to

 describe the natural events that occur around us.
-Science 6A is an integrated science
+Science 6B is an integrated science

-course that covers topics selected from Earth and space science and physical science.
+course that covers topics selected from Earth and space science and life science.
+This

 By the end of this course, you will be able to do the following:

 Develop a model to describe the cycling of Earth’s materials during weathering and erosion.

 Explain the role of water and wind in shaping Earth’s surface.

 Compare the physical properties of minerals: hardness, color, luster, and streak.